voyager2005/aeroplane-seat-reservation-python/README.md

 # aeroplane-seat-reservation-python

 ## Announcement 🔊:
+**🔴IMPORTANT🔴** :
-**🔴IMPORTANT🔴** Images given below are outdated due to the new updates added into the program.
+- [ ] Images given below are outdated due to the new updates added into the program.
 The imgaes will be changed before 08/02/2021, 12:00am IST

+**🔵OTHER🔵**:
+- [ ] Adding new exception handeling cases soon
+- [ ] A Train Seat Reservation system program is still a work in progress

 ## License and copyright
 This repository is licensed under [MIT License](LICENSE)